wezlemin/delta-docs/general/keysystem-tutorial.md

 * LootLabs: If tasks do not complete/a timer does not show, try installing a VPN from the Play/App Store (for example: ProtonVPN or Cloudflare WARP).
 Enable it, then reload the key system page.
 * If Linkvertise gives a 1-hour restriction, try clearing cookies, enabling a VPN, and reloading the page.
 * If the keysystem link does not copy, try using a VPN.
 This also goes for if Platorelay does not load.
-* If clicking Receive Key gives a cache error, clear your cache (just check in your phone’s settings for the app).
-You could also reinstall Delta.
+* If clicking Receive Key gives a "Failed to clear cache" error, clear your cache (just check in your phone’s settings for the app).
+You could also reinstall Delta or use a VPN/
 * Open the keysystem link in an incognito window.
 * If auth.platorelay.com displays an error, restart the key system using the original link you copied.
 * If one browser/device doesn't work, try a different browser (Brave, Chrome, Firefox, Safari, etc.) or device.